-Born in Buffalo in 1960, Lundsager grew up in semi-rural Maryland and received a BA in art from the University of Maryland.
-She then moved to New York in 1985 to attend the MFA program at Hunter College, while working as registrar for the ground-breaking Gracie Mansion Gallery in the East Village.
-After sixteen years in New York, she spent a decade in Saint Louis, Missouri.
+Born in Buffalo and raised in Maryland, Eva grew up exploring the fields and woods of her semi-rural surroundings, and received a BA in art from the University of Maryland, studying with artists Sam Gilliam, Anne Truitt, Claudia DeMonte and Nick Krushenick, and writer and theorist Jack Burnham.
+She moved to New York in 1985 to attend the MFA program at Hunter College, working with painters Ralph Humphrey, Marcia Hafif, and Susan Crile, art critic and historian Rosalind Krauss, and ceramicist and writer Susan Peterson.
+Simultaneous to her MFA pursuit she was the registrar for the ground-breaking Gracie Mansion Gallery in the East Village, getting a parallel education from owners Gracie and Sur Rodney (Sur) and the gallery artists.
+After sixteen years in New York, she lived a decade in Saint Louis, Missouri, where she spent a fair amount of time watching the quickly changing sky; compelling, beautiful, and occasionally frightening.
 Since 2012 she has lived and worked in Boston.

-Lundsager’s work has been included in many solo and group exhibitions, and been the subject of numerous reviews, articles and publications.
-Her work is in the permanent collections of the Dallas Art Museum, the Nerman Museum of Contemporary Art, and the Saint Louis Art Museum, among others, and she has been honored with a Guggenheim Fellowship in Painting.
+Publications on her work include Ascendosphere by Regency Art Press, Eva Lundsager: New Paintings and Works on Paper by Greenberg Van Doren Gallery, and Other Light Other Night by Van Doren Waxter.
+Lundsager's work is in the permanent collections of the Dallas Art Museum, the Nerman Museum of Contemporary Art, the Saint Louis Art Museum, and the Whanki Foundation in Seoul, among others, and she has been honored with a Guggenheim Fellowship in Painting.